jannisborn/gpxfix/README.md

 10. If you have multiple issues with your GPX file, just repeat the procedure.

 ## Disclaimer
 I am not a professional programmer but like playing around with python libraries.
-Also I'm a big open source fan so I try to share as much as I can.

 ## ToDo